Weight space Detection of Backdoors in LoRA Adapters: Conclusion

 \section{Conclusion}

 We presented a static, data-agnostic framework for detecting backdoors in LoRA adapters by analyzing the geometric and spectral structure of weight updates.
-By operating directly in weight space, our method avoids model execution and input data, enabling efficient pre-deployment screening at hub scale.
-Across a benchmark of 500 LoRA adapters for Llama-3.2-3B, the proposed detector achieves over 97\% detection accuracy with less than 2\% false positives.
+By operating directly in weight space, the method avoids model execution and input data, enabling efficient pre-deployment screening at hub scale.
+Across held-out benchmarks for Llama, Qwen, and Gemma, the proposed detector achieves perfect separability between benign and poisoned adapters.

-This work demonstrates that backdoor behaviors leave identifiable spectral signatures in parameter-efficient adaptations, and that weight-space analysis provides a principled and practical alternative to execution-based defenses.
-More broadly, our results position geometric analysis of adapter weights as a promising direction for securing the emerging ecosystem of reusable PEFT components in large language models.
-Future work includes studying adaptive adversaries, eliminating the reference bank dependency, and validating across diverse architectures.
+This work demonstrates that backdoor behaviours leave identifiable spectral signatures in parameter-efficient adaptations, and that weight-space analysis provides a principled and practical alternative to execution-based defences.
+More broadly, the experiments position attention-projection-wise geometric analysis of adapter weights as a promising direction for securing the emerging ecosystem of reusable PEFT components in large language models.
+Future work includes studying adaptive adversaries, testing stronger distribution shifts, and validating the detector on additional architectures and attack strategies.